DCC-Lab/PyDCCLab/README.md

 coll.applyGaussianFilter()
 ```

 one would expect that the noise be removed from all images in the collection, in each channel.
-If one knows that the collection has several unnecessary channels (say we know 'GFP' is in the Green channel (2) and Red (1) and Blue (3) are not used), then we can remove them from the images before filtering out the noise:
+If one knows that the collection has several unnecessary channels (say we know GFP is in the Green channel (2) and Red (1) and Blue (3) are not used), then we can remove them from the images before filtering out the noise:

 ```python
 import dcclab